-The Single Lady's Guide to Cooking for One
+The Single Person's Guide to Cooking for One

 Sure, Carrie Bradshaw stored sweaters in her oven and ordered Chinese takeout, but that shouldn't dictate the ideal single's diet, right?
 We may follow her footsteps on many things, like her sartorial tendencies and her fearlessness in pursuing her dreams, but her diet—which consists of consuming cosmos and issues of Vogue—is perhaps not on par with the latest wellness trends.
 And we all want to be healthy, don't we?
-So how do we stay healthy and cook more than just sweaters in our ovens as single gals?
+So how do we stay healthy and cook delicious meals for one?

 Make a point to keep some staples in the fridge: greens, cheese, eggs, hummus or salsa, seasonal vegetables—and have some type of starch, be it bread, tortillas, or pita.
 For the pantry, keep items like chicken stock, canned beans, canned tomatoes, pasta, tuna, and grains such as quinoa, rice, or farro.
 Figure out the basic building blocks of the meals you make, and always have those on hand.

 Indulge yourself by making the dishes you love.
 If linguine with clams is one of your favorite dishes, stock your pantry with pasta and canned clams.
 Love pizza?
-Purchase pre-made dough and keep it in your freezer so you can always thaw and make yourself a pie.
+Purchase premade dough, and keep it in your freezer so you can thaw it, and make yourself a pie whenever you'd like.
 Take advantage of being alone, and enjoy all the mushrooms, anchovies, or blue cheese that you never used to eat because your ex hated them.

 If you've made a big pot of minestrone but are sick of eating it after three days, pour it into plastic containers, label it, and freeze it.
 The key to this technique is to not forget about the dishes that are in your freezer.
 The next time you know you're going to have a late night at the office or have to run errands after work, open the freezer before you leave in the morning, take a look around, and pull out that minestrone to eat later for dinner.
 Most ingredients are freezable, so if you want a couple of slices of baguette to pair with your pasta pomodoro, buy a whole baguette, slice off what you will eat, and freeze it until you get a craving for bread.
 Nuts and Parmesan cheese can also be frozen, so don't be afraid of buying them in bulk.

-Buy a bunch of asparagus, then see how many different ways you can cook it that week.
-Sure, it's delicious roasted on its own, but it's also great sautéed in butter and mixed with softly scrambled eggs and goat cheese.
+Buy asparagus, and then see how many different ways you can cook it that week.
+Sure, it's delicious when roasted on its own, but it's also great sautéed in butter and mixed with softly scrambled eggs and goat cheese.
 Or what about shaving it and tossing it with pepper arugula and crispy pancetta?
 Or why not make spaghetti and toss it with chopped asparagus, smoked salmon, and cream cheese?
 Choose a different ingredient every time you go to the grocery store.

 In the mood for Mexican?
 Pick up salsa, tortillas, avocados, and a little bit of chorizo.
 Use these ingredients to make different Mexican meals all week.
 Make classic quesadillas with cheese and salsa one night.
-The following evening, mix chorizo and black beans to use as filling for taquitos.
+The following evening, mix chorizo, and black beans to use as filling for taquitos.
 The next night, make the aforementioned hearty salad with greens, beans, and crispy baked strips of tortilla.
 Use the salsa as a foundation for a simple dressing.
-The next week, head to the Mediterranean market and buy hummus, kalamata olives, fresh oregano, and shrimp.
+The next week, head to the Mediterranean aisle of the market, and buy hummus, kalamata olives, fresh oregano, and shrimp.
 See how many different dishes you can make with these items.

 Check the serving size if you're using a recipe.
-Some recipes feed 8–10 people, while others feed just four.
-If you want to make a dish that serves 8–10, cut it in half.
+Some recipes feed eight to 10 people, while others feed just four.
+If you want to make a dish that serves eight to 10, cut it in half.
 You'll still have leftovers, but not a huge amount.

 If you know you have a busy week, roast a whole chicken or make a turkey chili on Sunday.
-Monday night, toss the leftover chicken meat with cheese and quickly cook a grilled cheese, or simply reheat the chili.
-If you don't feel like spending time cooking, use your oven and make something you can simply assemble and bake, like eggs in purgatory or naan flatbread.
+Monday night, toss the leftover chicken meat with cheese, and quickly cook a grilled cheese, or reheat the chili.
+If you don't feel like spending time cooking, use your oven, and make something you can assemble and bake like eggs in purgatory or naan flatbread.